hoplaahei/hoplaahei.github.io/_posts/2015-01-17-opensuse-installation.md

 Follow [this](https://en.opensuse.org/SDB:NVIDIA_Bumblebee) guide.

+Don't forget to follow the step to blacklist `nouveau`.
+I ignored it and encountered problems such as module load errors on reboot, and 'Permission denied' messages when running `optirun`.

 ## Add user to groups

 ```
 usermod -G video,audio,wheel,bumblebee joe
 ```

+## Make Firefox less shit

+`Treestyle Tabs` extension is nice, but I recommend setting the skin to 'Mixed' or 'Flat', otherwise you can't tell which tab is highlighted under certain GTK themes.
+It is also worthwhile to right click on the sidebar and choose 'Fix position and width of tab bar', or you will end up dragging it by accident.
+I also recommend going to the 'Tree' section of its configuration and unchecking 'When a new tree appears...' and 'When a new tab gets focus...', or you just end up loosing track of where your tabs got hidden.

 ## X Autologin Without Display Manager